Please join the Albumism team in celebrating Big Boi’s musical legacy and share your personal memories of him with us in the comments below!

 Born: February 1, 1975

-Also involved in film (ATL, OutKast's Idlewild, Who's Your Caddy?) and even the stage (he worked with the Atlanta Ballet in 2008), Big Boi prepped his first solo album, the loose and rollicking Sir Lucious Left Foot...The Son of Chico Dusty, which was released on Def Jam in July 2010.
-It debuted at number three on the Billboard 200 chart.
-Vicious Lies and Dangerous Rumors, issued in December 2012, was just as packed with guest appearances but extended far beyond the realm of rap to involve the likes of Little Dragon, Wavves, and Phantogram.
-[Source: AllMusic]
+While OutKast were on hiatus, Big Boi also prepped his first solo album, the loose and rollicking Sir Lucious Left Foot...The Son of Chico Dusty.
+Released on Def Jam in July 2010 and highlighted by the Scott Storch collaboration "Shutterbugg," it debuted at number three on the Billboard 200 chart.
+Vicious Lies and Dangerous Rumors, which was issued in December 2012 and entered the chart at number 34, was just as packed with guest appearances but extended far beyond the realm of rap to involve the likes of Little Dragon, Wavves, and Phantogram.

 Big Boi continued to work with the latter act as Big Grams, whose self-titled EP peaked in the Top Ten of Billboard's rap and alternative charts in 2015.
 In 2017, Big Boi released BOOMIVERSE, the production of which was handled primarily by longtime partners Organized Noize, along with assists from the likes of Storch, Dr. Luke, and Cirkut.